How to Choose Lighting for Health & Comfort in Interiors

 This can make a big difference and reduce the need for artificial lighting.

-4. Take Advantage of Full-spectrum lighting:
+4. Take Advantage of Full-spectrum lights

 Full-spectrum bulbs mimic natural sunlight by providing a range of light wavelengths, from warm to cool.
 By simulating natural daylight, this type of lighting enhances color accuracy, reduces eye strain, and improves mood and productivity.